The Spy Who Loved Me (film): Plot

-A British and a Soviet ballistic-missile submarine suddenly disappear.
-James BondMI6 agent 007is summoned to investigate.
-On the way to his briefing, Bond escapes an ambush by a squad of Soviet agents in Austria, killing one during a downhill ski chase and evading the others.
+Two ballistic missile submarines—one British and one Soviet—suddenly vanish.
+James Bond—MI6 agent 007—is summoned to investigate.
+On the way to his briefing, Bond gets ambushed by a squad of Soviet agents in Austria, including Sergei Barsov during a downhill ski chase, but manages to evade them, also killing Barsov in the process.
 The plans for a highly advanced submarine tracking system are being offered in Egypt.
-There, Bond encounters Major Anya Amasova – KGB agent Triple X – as a rival for the microfilm plans.
-They travel across Egypt together, encountering Jawsa tall assassin with razor-sharp steel teethalong the way.
+There, Bond encounters Major Anya Amasova—KGB agent Triple X—as a rival for the microfilm plans.
+They travel across Egypt together, encountering Jaws—a tall assassin with razor-sharp steel teeth—along the way.
 Bond and Amasova reluctantly join forces after a truce is agreed by their respective British and Soviet superiors.
-They uncover evidence linking the plans to shipping tycoon and scientist Karl Stromberg.
+They uncover evidence linking the plans to Swedish shipping tycoon and reclusive scientist Karl Stromberg.

 While travelling by train to Stromberg's base in Sardinia, Bond saves Amasova from Jaws, and their cooling rivalry turns to affection.
-Posing as a marine biologist and his wife, they visit Stromberg's base and discover that he had launched a mysterious new supertanker, the Liparus, nine months previously.
-As they leave the base, a henchman on a motorcycle featuring a rocket sidecar, Jaws in a car, and Naomi, an assistant/pilot of Stromberg in an attack helicopter, chase them, but Bond and Amasova escape underwater when his car – a Lotus Esprit from Q Branch – converts into a submarine.
-Jaws survives a car crash, and Naomi is killed when Bond fires a sea-air missile from his car which destroys her helicopter.
+Posing as a marine biologist and his wife, they visit Stromberg's base and discover that he had launched a mysterious new supertanker, Liparus, nine months previously.
+As they leave the base, a henchman on a motorcycle featuring a rocket sidecar, Jaws in a car, and Naomi, an assistant/pilot of Stromberg in an attack helicopter, chase them, but Bond and Amasova escape underwater when his car—a Lotus Esprit from Q Branch—converts into a submarine.
+Jaws survives a spectacular car crash, and Naomi is killed when Bond fires a sea-air missile from his car which destroys her helicopter.
 While examining Stromberg's underwater Atlantis base, the pair confirms that he is operating the submarine tracking system and evade an attack by a group of Stromberg's minisubs.
-Back on land, Bond finds out that the Liparus has never visited any known port or harbour.
-Amasova discovers that Bond killed her lover Sergei Barsov (as shown at the beginning of the movie), and she vows to kill Bond as soon as their mission is complete.
+Back on land, Bond finds out that Liparus, after being fitted out nine months ago, has never visited any known port or harbour.
+Amasova discovers that Bond killed Barsov, who is her lover, and she vows to kill Bond as soon as their mission is complete.